It’s important to give thanks.

-Organize a 5k, 10k, or a marathon run to fundraise this Thanksgiving.
+Organize a 5k, 10k, or marathon run to fundraise this Thanksgiving.
 Design a campaign and incorporate crowdfunding and peer-to-peer fundraising methods into it.
 Let participants set up peer-to-peer fundraising pages to collect donations for racing and encourage them to share their pages across their social media accounts.
 They’ll simultaneously gather more donations and promote the race, increasing sign-ups.

-Encourage your runners to dress up and reward best costumes.
+Encourage your runners to dress up and reward the best costumes.
 You could also reward division winners (or anyone crossing the finish line) with cinnamon rolls!

 Depending on the size and the scope of your organization, you can either opt for a physical bake sale or a virtual bake sale.

 This Thanksgiving fundraising idea is a seasonal twist on a traditional fundraiser.
-Bake sales are go-to fundraising events for many schools and faith-based organizations like churches (read more church fundraising ideas here).
+Bake sales are the go-to fundraising events for many schools and faith-based organizations like churches (read more church fundraising ideas here).
 To make the virtual bake sale seasonal and relevant, the baked goods should be fall-themed or Thanksgiving-themed.
 Think apple pies, crumbles, and anything pumpkin spice.